What Does It Mean When Check Engine Light Turns On

 How is an OBD2 scanner used?

-The scanner is plugged into your vehicle’s OBD port and will display the trouble code.
-From there, you can research the code and discover the part of the car where the problem is occurring, then take the necessary steps to repair it.
+The scanner is plugged into your vehicle’s OBD port and displays the trouble code.
+From there, you can research the code, discover the part of the car where the problem is occurring, and take the necessary steps to repair it.

-Can I read check engine light codes for free?
+Can I read the check engine light codes for free?

 If purchasing a scanner is not an option, but you still would like to self-diagnose the problem, many automobile repair shops or retail stores (such as Auto Zone) have a code reader for you to use.
 They often will read the code stored in the vehicle’s memory for free.